 - Slow-release granules help feed crops longer into the season.

 - More efficient for pre-plant application (example: increase the fertility of soil before plantation).

 - The high salt content can burn leaves and steer roots away from nutrients.

 - Immobile nutrients such as phosphorus can’t get close to the roots because they can’t be carried in liquid form through the water.

 - Each granule holds a nonuniform amount of nutrients.

-Liquid Agriculture Fertilizers
+Liquid Inorganic and/or Organic Fertilizers

 - Easy to use and engineered to deliver nutrition when the plant needs it.